srabanti-c9/piku-blog/_pages/about.md

 Weight loss:

-I currently weigh 87kgs.
-I found myself weighing 90kgs and a horrible health.
-I have started going to gym from March 2019 and i will try to write about how it goes.
+After realizing how bad my health has gotten cause of my weight I have started going to gym regularly and have been trying to  live a healthier life.
+I will try to document it as much as I can.